 Veyonda® and Chemotherapy

-Veyonda® is also currently being trialled as an adjunct therapy to standard of care chemotherapy drugs with the aim of increasing the sensitivity of widely-used chemotherapies while simultaneously reducing many the well-documented damaging side-effects.
+Veyonda® has also been recently being trialled as an adjunct therapy to a standard of care chemotherapy drug, with the ultimate aim of increasing the sensitivity of widely-used chemotherapies while simultaneously reducing many the well-documented damaging side-effects.